hiwijaya/repulsor/README.md

 # repulsor
-Versi 1.0
+Version 1.0

-Ide utama dari repulsor adalah membuat template web responsive dengan code se-minimal dan se-simple mungkin.
-Hanya menggunakan HTML5 + CSS3 dan Javascript (tanpa JQuery).
+The main idea behind this template is to make a responsive web with simple codes.
+It just using  HTML5 + CSS3 and plain Javascript(without JQuery).
+This template also contains common components that ready to use.

 Live demo:
 [https://repulsor.netlify.com/](https://repulsor.netlify.com/)